US Core Implementation Guide

 Narrative

 The US Core CarePlan Profile requires a narrative summary of the patient assessment and plan of treatment.
-However, any US Core Profile may include a human-readable narrative containing a summary of the resource and may be used to represent the resource’s content to a human.
+However, any US Core Profile can include a human-readable narrative containing a summary of the resource and may be used to represent the resource’s content to a human.
 For further guidance, refer to the Narrative documentation in the FHIR Specification.

 Language Support

 There is a basic need to access records in your language, and the data provider SHOULD do their best to translate (safely) to the requested language.
-Understanding that this will be variably complete depending on the nature of the record.
+Understand that this will be variably complete depending on the nature of the record.
 For example, translating the following elements is relatively straightforward:

 • Coding.display